 A large portion of funding CML’s operations comes from membership dues from our member municipalities.
 Membership with CML is completely voluntary.

 CML employees a staff of 13 people.
-They include our executive director, who is responsible for executing the policies and programs of the League, supervising staff members, managing and coordinating activities and operations and recommending and developing organization policies and programs; four legislative and policy advocates who represent the interests of municipal government at the Capitol during the legislative session and year-round; a legislative counsel and a law clerk who provide valuable information to municipal members on topics including bonds, employment law and TABOR; a three-person membership services team that coordinates trainings and conducts research for members; and a four-person administrative team that manages the CML finances, information systems, and ensures the efficient operation of CML.
+They include our executive director, who is responsible for executing the policies and programs of the League, supervising staff members, managing and coordinating activities and operations and recommending and developing organization policies and programs; four legislative and policy advocates who represent the interests of municipal government at the Capitol during the legislative session and year-round; a general counsel, staff attorney, and law clerk who provide valuable information to municipal members on topics including bonds, employment law, and TABOR; a three-person membership services team that coordinates trainings and conducts research for members; and a four-person administrative team that manages the CML finances, information systems, and ensures the efficient operation of CML.
 (The total is more than 13 employees because some employees serve dual roles within the organization.)

-Sam Mamet has been with CML since 1979 and is responsible for executing the policies and programs of the League, supervising staff members, managing and coordinating activities and operations and recommending and developing organization policies and programs.
+Kevin Bommer has been with CML since 1999 and is responsible for executing the policies and programs of the League, supervising staff members, managing and coordinating activities and operations and recommending and developing organization policies and programs.